seth-milojevic/chumba-claim-daily/README.md

-# claim-daily: Chumba Casino daily reward claimer
+# chumba-claim-daily: Chumba Casino daily reward claimer

 A simple script to automatically claim rewards from the popular gambling website Chumba Casino.